 References and Further Reading

 Duffy, D.L., Hsu, Y., and Serpell, J.A., 2008, “Breed Differences in Canine Aggression,” Applied Animal Behavior Science.

 Flint, E.L., et al., 2014, “A Survey of Public Attitudes Towards Barking Dogs in New Zealand,” New Zealand Veterinary Journal.

-Kobelt, A.J., et al., 2007, “The Behaviour of Labrador Retrievers in Suburban Backyards: The Relationships Between the Backyard Environment and Dog Behaviour,” Applied Animal Behaviour Science.
+Kobelt, A.J., et al., 2007, “The Behavior of Labrador Retrievers in Suburban Backyards: The Relationships Between the Backyard Environment and Dog Behavior,” Applied Animal Behavior Science.

-Lofgren, S.E., et al., 2014, “Management and Personality in Labrador Retriever Dogs,” Applied Animal Behaviour Science.
+Lofgren, S.E., et al., 2014, “Management and Personality in Labrador Retriever Dogs,” Applied Animal Behavior Science.